 - Travel Tips

-Poblenou ('New Town' in English) is a neighbourhood that's located in the district of Sant Martí.
+Poblenou (New Town in English) is a neighbourhood that's located in the district of Sant Martí.
 At the end of the 19th century it was the centre of the Industrial Revolution for Barcelona and many referred to it as 'The Catalan Manchester'.
-Today it's not the hotbed of pollution that it once was, instead it's a hotbed of creative ideas from businesses, thanks to the renovation the area due to the Olympic Games and its inclusion in Barcelona's 'District 22@' project.
-If you are considering staying here, take a look at our selection of apartments close to the beach.
+It's no longer a factory area, instead it's a hotbed of creative ideas from businesses, thanks to the renovation the area due to the Olympic Games and its inclusion in Barcelona's 'District 22@' project.

-We show you in this video the different neighbourhood of Sant Marti: Vila Olimpica, Poble Nou, Sant Marti and Diagonal Mar.
+In this video we show you the different neighbourhoods of Sant Marti: Vila Olimpica, Poblenou, Sant Martì and Diagonal Mar.

 Why Stay Here?

-Not only is this zone part of Barcelona's coastline, it's located a few minutes (or 5 metro stops on the yellow line) from the centre of Barcelona.
-Staying in Poblenou is a great option, because you can enjoy all the benefits of a quiet neighborhood when you need a break, visit the beach, and still benefit from being close to the city centre.
+Not only is this zone part of Barcelona's coastline, it's located a few minutes (or five metro stops on the yellow line) from the centre of Barcelona.
+Staying in Poblenou is a great option, because you can enjoy all the benefits of a quiet neighbourhood when you need a break, visit the beach, and still benefit from being close to the city centre.

 Although initially called Passeig de Triomf, everyone knows the main street of the neighbourhood as Rambla del Poblenou, so that's what stuck.
 It's a classic Catalan rambla and it takes you from 'Parc del Clot' right down to Bogatell beach.
 Ideal for a pleasant stroll.